Skip to main content

 The amount a hospital has negotiated with a specific insurer or plan.

-Use it for: Best first column for insured patients checking whether one hospital is cheaper in-network than another.
+Use it for: Best first column for insured patients checking whether one hospital is lower-cost in-network than another.

 Watch out: It is not your final out-of-pocket cost; deductible, coinsurance, copay, and network status still matter.